leaf-ai/studio-go-runner/README.md

 The runner primary release vehicle is Github.
 You will find a statically linked amd64 binary executable on Github.
 This exectable can be packaged into docker containers for those wishing to roll their own solutions integration.

 Several yaml and JSON files do exist within the examples directory that could be used as the basis for mass, or custom deployments.

+Packaged releases are also available as Docker images from https://hub.docker.com/repository/docker/leafai/studio-go-runner, and https://quay.io/repository/leafai/studio-go-runner?tab=tags.
+If you are using the Leaf AI platform pre-packaged versions may also be provided by your integrator.

+Deployment of the Kubernetes style configurations on various cloud providers is documented in the following documents, docs/aws_k8s.md, docs/k8s.md, docs/aws_ecs_images.md, docs/azure.md, and docs/workstation_k8s.md.

 # Using the code